Who qualifies for a Hearing Dog?

 Where does IHDI's dogs come from?

 All of our hearing dogs come from shelters per IHDI's by-laws.
-We rescue from local animal shelters and shelters in bordering states.
+We primarily rescue from local animal shelters and shelters in bordering states.

 Do you look for a specific breed of dog?